Bluebird-Parking/bluebird-parking-seed/README.md

 ### Conventional Commits

-Please ensure each commit successfully complies with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) othervise the build will fail.
+Please ensure each commit successfully complies with [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) otherwise the build will fail.

 There are two methods in which conventional commits are enforced:
 - A Commit Pre-Hook step using Husky